AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/format-import-financial-data.md

 zendesk_id: 360016505472
 ---

-This topic discusses the best way to import financial data for analysis in Magento BI.
+This topic discusses the best way to import financial data for analysis in MBI.

-A two-dimensional crosstab data table is often the format used for financial data.
-With values categorized by labels in both columns and rows, this type of layout might be easy to view with human eyes and spreadsheet tools, but it isn’t very friendly to databases.
+A two-dimensional cross-tab data table is often the format used for financial data.
+With values categorized by labels in both columns and rows, this type of layout might be easy to view with human eyes and spreadsheet tools, but it isn't very friendly to databases.

 ![](../assets/crosstab.png)

-To import and analyze this data in Magento BI, the table must be flattened into a one-dimensional list.
+To import and analyze this data in MBI, the table must be flattened into a one-dimensional list.
 When flattened, each data value is categorized by multiple labels that are all in a single row, where each row is unique or would have a unique identifier, for example a primary key column)

 ![](../assets/flattened.png)